tiantianzhang-dev/aml-analyst-workflow-demo/README.md

 ## License

-This project is provided as a demonstration tool for educational and professional presentation purposes.
+This project is provided as a demonstration tool for professional presentation purposes.

 ## Contact

-For questions or customization requests, please reach out through appropriate channels.
+For questions or customization requests, please reach out to zhang_tian_tian@outlook.com.

 ---